-(A) Report the total amount of compensation paid and the amount of each

-(CEO) for each of the last 3 completed fiscal years, naming the individual.
+(A) Report the total amount of compensation paid and the amount of each component of compensation paid to the institution's chief executive officer (CEO) for each of the last 3 completed fiscal years, naming the individual.
 If more than one person served in the capacity of CEO during any given fiscal year, individual compensation disclosures must be provided for each CEO.
 Except that, no disclosure need be provided for any CEO whose salary and bonus (or annualized salary and bonus, if the CEO served in that capacity less than a year) do not exceed \$150,000, adjusted annually to reflect changes in the Consumer Price Index (CPI) for all urban consumers, as published by the Bureau of Labor Statistics.
 The threshold for individually disclosing CEO compensation information shall be adjusted in the following manner: Current year's compensation disclosure threshold = Prior year's compensation disclosure threshold adjusted by the prior year's annual average percent change in the CPI for all urban consumers.
 The 1994 calendar year shall serve as the base year for making subsequent CPI adjustments to the \$150,000 compensation disclosure threshold.

-- (B) Report the aggregate amount of compensation paid and the components of compensation paid during each of the last 3 completed fiscal years to all senior officers as a group, stating the number of officers in the group without naming them.
-At a minimum, disclose the aggregate amount of compensation paid to the five most highly compensated officers, whether or not designated as a senior officer by the board. - (C) Amounts shown as "Salary" (column (c)) and "Bonus" (column (d)) shall reflect the dollar value of salary and bonus earned by the senior officer during the fiscal year.
+(B) Report the aggregate amount of compensation paid and the components of compensation paid during each of the last 3 completed fiscal years to all senior officers as a group, stating the number of officers in the group without naming them.
+At a minimum, disclose the aggregate amount of compensation paid to the five most highly compensated officers, whether or not designated as a senior officer by the board.

+(C) Amounts shown as "Salary" (column (c)) and "Bonus" (column (d)) shall reflect the dollar value of salary and bonus earned by the senior officer during the fiscal year.
 Amounts contributed during the fiscal year by the senior officer pursuant to a plan established under section 401(k) of the Internal Revenue Code, or similar plan, shall be included in the salary column or bonus column, as appropriate.
-If the amount of salary or bonus earned during the fiscal year is not calculable by the time the report is prepared, the reporting institution shall provide its best estimate of the compensation amount(s) and disclose that fact in a footnote to the table. - (D) Amounts shown as "deferred/perquisites" (column (e)) shall reflect the dollar value of other annual compensa-
+If the amount of salary or bonus earned during the fiscal year is not calculable by the time the report is prepared, the reporting institution shall provide its best estimate of the compensation amount(s) and disclose that fact in a footnote to the table.

+(D) Amounts shown as "deferred/perquisites" (column (e)) shall reflect the dollar value of other annual compensation not properly categorized as salary or bonus, including but not limited to: